 Jenny Valentine has won several major prizes for her children’s literature and was awarded a Hay Festival International Fellowship in 2017.
 Her books, several of which have been published in Spain, include Finding Violet Park and The Double Life of Cassiel Roadnight.
 Jenny discusses ways to empower adolescents and make themselves better understood.
 Introduced by Peter Florence.

 The Hay Fellowship is supported by Arts Council Wales

 This outreach event visits schools in Segovia to celebrate Aarhus39.
-To showcase 39 of the most interesting children’s and young people’s writers under 40 who will be attending the first Hay Festival for Children in Aarhus as part of the Danish city’s European Cultural Capital events this year, writers Ana Cristina Herreros and Alaine Aguirre will discuss their stories and the art of writing with local children.
+To showcase 39 of the most interesting children’s and young people’s writers under 40 who will be attending the first Hay Festival for Children in Aarhus as part of the Danish city’s European Cultural Capital events this year, writer Ana Cristina Herreros will discuss her stories and the art of writing with local children.

 Co-organised with Literature Across Frontiers and Literary Europe Live with support from Creative Europe Programme of the European Union and the collaboration of Segovia City Hall

 Too Good to Waste seeks to question the validity of the current relationship between wood consumption and fashion.
 Contrary to popular perception, not all forests are disappearing.
 In fact, the vast American hardwood forest is a quickly expanding resource and the volume of its standing timber has more than doubled in the last 50 years.

 A guided tour of the American Hardwood Export Council’s Too Good to Waste project, an interactive installation designed by Barcelona-based architect Benedetta Tagliabue, and crafted by furniture makers Benchmark.